Faculty and Staff

 Mixed-Age Preschool, 3-5 year olds

 Michelle Slough graduated from the University of Maryland in 2016 with a Bachelor of Science Degree in Early Childhood Education.
 She is currently pursuing her M. Ed. in Teacher Leadership with an emphasis on Teaching English to Speakers of Other Languages.
 Ms. Slough has previously worked as a student teacher in the Green Room and a co-teacher in the Yellow Room.
-This will be her second year teaching in the Red Room!
+Michelle has been teaching at the CYC since 2016.
+She is excited to be in the Red Room again this year!

 Sarah Hart graduated from the University of Maryland with a B.S. in Early Childhood Education in 2015.
 She completed her year-long internship in a Montgomery County Public School and in the Orange Room at CYC.
-Since September 2012, Ms. Hart continues to volunteer at the Children’s Developmental Clinic at Prince George’s Community College, where she works one-on-one with children with special needs.
+Beginning in the Fall of 2012, Ms. Hart volunteered at the Children’s Developmental Clinic at Prince George’s Community College and University of Maryland locations, where she worked one-on-one with children with special needs.

 Alison Hurst graduated from James Madison University in 2007 with a B.S. in Early Childhood Education.
 She worked for 2 years as a Kindergarten teacher in Fairfax County before moving to CYC.
 Mrs. Hurst has been at the CYC since 2012 spending time in the Blue, Yellow, and Orange Rooms.
-She is also the coordinator for the CYC's Facebook page.
+She has also worked as a Summer Camp teacher and has co-directed the camp since 2019.

 Cici Fowler has been at the CYC since 2003.
 She attended the University of Maryland and graduated with a Bachelor’s Degree in Early Childhood Education.
 She has student-taught in various public schools in Prince George’s and Montgomery counties.
 Mrs. Fowler has also taught eight years of summer camp at the CYC.
 In 2009, at the NAEYC conference in Anaheim, California, she presented an in-depth recycling study conducted in the Green Room.
 In 2010, she presented a painting study at the Orlando, Florida, NAEYC conference.
 Her children are all alumni of CYC.

 Amy Laakso holds a B.S. in Early Childhood Education and a M.Ed. in Reading Instruction from the University of Maryland.
 She is a certified Reading Specialist.
 After receiving her undergraduate degree, Ms. Laakso went abroad and taught English for two years in Seoul, South Korea.
 During her time in Korea, Ms. Laakso taught students two-years-old through middle school.
 She started at the CYC in 2007 as a student aide in the Orange and Green Rooms.
 She has since been a classroom teacher for six CYC Summer Camps and co-director for one.
 As part of her Master's program, Ms. Laakso taught a reading intervention camp sponsered by the University of Maryland.
 During the camp, she assessed students' reading and writing skills using several assessment tools, as well as worked with students using different interventions based on the results of their assessments.
-This will be Ms. Laakso's sixth year in the Blue Room.
 She looks forward to another great year!

 Bernadette Daly graduated from the University of Maryland in 2000 with her BS and in 2002 with her M.Ed. in Early Childhood Special Education.
 From August, 2000 until July, 2016, she taught in Montgomery County Public Schools as a special educator working with children with disabilities in a variety of settings from birth through second grade, though her heart has always been in preschool.
 Mrs. Daly joined the Center for Young Children in 2016 as a Special Educator supporting all the classrooms.
 Bernadette Daly is a Maryland Child Care Credentialed Teacher at Level 6.